Information last updated: March 2026

 Human Resource Management (HRM) vs. Development (HRD)

 Human resources (HR) is an important part of many organizations, regardless of size or industry.
 The HR department serves as the link between the organization and its employees—and ensures that both are set up for success.
-HR managers oversee, design and implement all processes within the HR department, from payroll to onboarding.
+HR managers may oversee, design, and implement many HR processes, from payroll to onboarding.

 Within the broad realm of human resource management (HRM) is human resource development (HRD).
-HRD is primarily concerned with each employee’s personal and professional growth—and tries to align their development with an organization’s goals.
-While HRM and HRD have a lot in common, they also have slightly different objectives.
+HRD is primarily concerned with each employee’s personal and professional growth and tries to align their development with an organization’s goals.
+While HRM and HRD share many similarities, they also have distinct objectives.
 In this guide, we’ll dive into these objectives and highlight the differences between the two disciplines.

 Table of Contents: